-Approximately 322 or 19% of the Canadian Propane Distribution employees are unionized through provincial or regional certifications in British Columbia, the Yukon and Quebec.
-There are three union agreements, with two agreements having expiry dates ending on December 17, 2023 and December 31, 2024.
-One collective bargaining agreement expired on December 31, 2020 and negotiations to renew the agreement are underway.
+Approximately 307 or 18% of Canadian Propane Distribution's employees are unionized through provincial or regional certifications in British Columbia, the Yukon and Quebec.
+There are three union agreements, with two agreements having expiry dates ending on December 17, 2023 and one agreement having an expiry date of December 31, 2024.
 Collective bargaining agreements are renegotiated in the normal course of business.